Top-of-the-Line Firestopping Systems for Your Building

 Firestopping is designed to seal off one room from the next so flames, smoke and poisonous gases can’t travel from room to room.
 Because toxic gases are the most common cause of death during a fire, stopping their spread is the primary goal of firestopping systems and materials.

 Fireproofing is a coating that’s applied to structural elements like beams and columns to help them retain their strength for a longer amount of time during a fire.
 This gives the building’s occupants more time to evacuate safely.
 We offer both firestopping and fireproofing services to our commercial clients throughout the country.

 Does my local code require firestopping?

 In commercial buildings, firestopping is required by national code and National Fire Protection Association standards for all penetrations in fire-rated assemblies like walls, floors and elevator shafts.
 Any penetrations through the wall membrane must be sealed to prevent the spread of flames, smoke and toxic gases.

 National codes apply to all areas, but local codes are often more stringent than national codes.
 To learn more about the codes for your specific area, talk to the experts at your local Alpha Insulation & Waterproofing office.

 Is a sprinkler system enough to keep a fire from spreading?

 A sprinkler system can be great for preventing or slowing the spread of a fire, but for complete protection, it should be part of a larger fire protection regimen.
 This should include systems for detection, suppression and containment, which together are known as the “fire protection triad.”

 The sprinklers act as the suppression system while fire alarms detect the fire and firestopping helps contain the flames, smoke and gases.
-At Alpha Insulation & Waterproofing, we can help you improve your fire protection strategy with reliable firestopping and fireproofing solutions.
+We can help you improve your fire protection strategy with reliable firestopping and fireproofing solutions.